Nationwide campaign to end child marriage launched in Rajasthan | Education

 - India

-Highlighting the plight of the child marriage survivors, Nobel Peace Laureate Kailash Satyarthi said, ''Child marriage is a violation of human rights and dignity, which unfortunately still has social acceptance.
+Highlighting the plight of the child marriage survivors, laureate Kailash Satyarthi said, ''Child marriage is a violation of human rights and dignity, which unfortunately still has social acceptance.
 This social evil propels an unending list of crimes against children, especially against our daughters.''
 He said that he supports the government's proposal to increase the marriageable age of girls from 18 to 21.
-Liberian Nobel Peace Laureate Leymah Gbowee said, ''Child marriage is an appalling practice that exists globally.
+Liberian laureate Gbowee said, ''Child marriage is an appalling practice that exists globally.
 We must put an end to this human rights violation.
 Our collective humanity demands this.''
 PTI AG RDT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)